SIRC Annual Report 2006-2007

-SIRC is supported by an Executive Director, Susan Pollak, and a staff of 19, located in Ottawa.
-The staff comprises: an Associate Executive Director, a Deputy Executive Director, Senior Counsel, a Corporate Services Manager, Counsel, a Senior Paralegal (who also serves as Access to Information and Privacy Officer/Analyst), four administrative staff, and nine researchers.
+SIRC is supported by an Executive Director, Susan Pollak, and an authorized staff complement of 20, located in Ottawa.
+The staff comprises: an Associate Executive Director, Senior Counsel, a Senior Advisor, a Corporate Services Manager, Counsel, a Senior Paralegal (who also serves as Access to Information and Privacy Officer/Analyst), plus researchers and administrative staff.

 Committee Members provide staff with direction on research and other activities that are identified as a priority for the year.
 Management of day-to-day operations is delegated to the Executive Director with direction, when necessary, from the Chair as Chief Executive Officer.

-SIRC also visits CSIS regional offices on a rotating basis to examine how Ministerial Direction and CSIS policy affect the day-to-day work of investigators in the field.
+SIRC also visits CSIS regional offices on a rotating basis to examine the day-to-day work of investigators in the field.
 These trips give Committee Members an opportunity to be briefed by regional CSIS staff on local issues, challenges and priorities.
 It is also an opportunity to communicate SIRC's focus and concerns.

 Budget and expenditures

 SIRC continues to manage its activities within allocated resource levels.
-Staff salaries and travel within Canada for Committee hearings, briefings and review activities represent its chief expenditures.
-Table 10 below presents a breakdown of actual and estimated expenditures.
+Staff salaries and travel within Canada for Committee meetings, hearings, briefings and review activities represent SIRC's chief expenditures.
+Table 8 below presents a breakdown of actual and estimated expenditures.

 The public may make requests to SIRC under both the Access to Information Act and the Privacy Act.
-Table 11 outlines the number of requests SIRC has received under these acts for the past three fiscal years.
+Table 9 outlines the number of requests SIRC has received under these Acts for the past three fiscal years.

-Access to Information requests for SIRC's studies represent the largest portion of access requests.
+Requests for SIRC's reviews represent the largest portion of these requests.
 SIRC waives the application fees for all such requests.

 Appendix A: SIRC reviews since 1984